Elizabeth Bland, MSW, LCSW, director

 Leslie is a licensed clinical social worker with over nine years of clinical experience working with children, adolescents, adults and families in the non-profit sector.
 Areas of expertise include anxiety, depression, adjustment issues, relationship issues, trauma, grief and loss and women’s issues.
 Leslie practices from strengths-based and psychodynamic perspectives to assist clients on their journey to emotional wellness.
 She has completed post-graduate training in cognitive behavioral therapy and assessment, group therapy and advanced integrated adolescent therapy at Bryn Mawr College’s Graduate School of Social Work and Social Research.

 Leslie is excited and honored to serve women and their families at the Women’s Emotional Wellness Center of Main Line Health.
 She graduated with honors from the University of Delaware and received her masters of social service from Bryn Mawr College.
-Leslie is a member of the Pennsylvania Society for Clinical Social Work and the Clinical Social Work Association.

 Diana Mahoney, LCSW